persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

   - Functional chaos
   - Kriging

-The user can choose the ouputs to analyse by clicking on the button **-- Select Outputs --** at the top of the window:
+The user can choose the outputs to analyse by clicking on the button **-- Select Outputs --** at the top of the window:

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/analyses_selectionOutput.png